 This module adopts a clinically relevant practical focus to introduce you to both advanced qualitative and quantitative analysis.

 The over-arching aim of this module is to provide an introduction to some of the psychological factors that have specific relevance for adults and older adults.

 This module will provide a broad theoretical background and introduce them to key professional issues in this specialisation.

 Case Study Seminar

 This module has been developed to enable you to develop skills at integrating psychological theory with clinical practice.

 Audit Placement Project

-This module will enable you to gain practical experience of working with Clinical Psychologists within NHS trusts.
+This module will enable you to gain practical experience of working as an Honorary Assistant Psychologist with Clinical Psychologists within NHS trusts.

 The taught components of the course include modules on experimental design, data collection and analysis tailored to clinical applications, evidence based practice in adult, older adult, and child/adolescent populations, and clinical case analysis.